-If a patient fails to attend for a mammogram appointment, a second appointment should be sent.
-If the patient fails to attend the second appointment, the patient's GP should be contacted to ensure that the patients address is correct.
-If the address is correct, a letter will be sent to the patient and GP asking them to contact their research nurse.
-If a patient does not respond to this invitation, the patient should be contacted by telephone.
+If a patient fails to attend for a mammogram appointment, the following process should be followed:

+A second appointment should be issued to the patient.

+If the patient fails to attend the second appointment:

+- The patient's GP should be contacted to ensure that the patients address is correct - If the address is correct, a letter should be sent to the patient and their GP by the site research team, asking them to contact their research nurse - Telephone contact if the patient does not respond to the letter sent from the site research team

 The site research team must make every effort to ensure that patient contact details are up to date and that all changes of address occurring in the 5 years post-randomisation are notified to SHORE-C by completing the Change of Contact Details Form.
 Note that changes to patient address and telephone details will be maintained by SHORE-C only and should not be provided to the Trial Office.
+Changes to the patient's name should be notified to the Trial Office, by telephone only.